Walkthrough: Editing Data From a Domain Service

 This and the other walkthroughs presented in the Open Ria Services documentation require several prerequisite programs, such as Visual Studio and the Silverlight Developer Runtime and SDK, be installed and configured properly, in addition to Open Ria Services and the Open Ria Services Toolkit.
 They also require installing and configuring SQL Server 2008 R2 Express with Advanced Services and installing the AdventureWorks OLTP and LT database.

-This walkthrough assumes that you have completed the Walkthrough: Creating a Open Ria Services Solution and continues from the application created with the procedures described there.
+This walkthrough assumes that you have completed the and continues from the application created with the procedures described there.

 In MainPage.xaml, change the interface to enable the user to save or reject changes in the DataGrid.